This post contains affiliate links. The Salt Sirens earns from qualifying purchases.

 The best dive sites in Palawan

-Composed of 3 atolls, namely: Jessie Beazley Reef, North Atoll and the South Atoll with a total area of 97,030 hectares (239,766 acres), Tubbataha Reef is the prime scuba diving site not just in Palawan but in the Philippines as well.
+Composed of 3 atolls: Jessie Beazley Reef, North Atoll and the South Atoll with a total area of 97,030 hectares (239,766 acres), Tubbataha Reef is the prime scuba diving site not just in Palawan but all of the the Philippines.
 Declared as a UNESCO World Heritage Site, this offshore reef has been protected since 1993.
-With this, marine wildlife was able to flourish in bounty where currently you can see hundreds of species of corals, over 500 types of fish, and over 10 types of whales and dolphins.
+With this, marine wildlife has been able to flourish in bounty where currently you can see hundreds of species of corals, over 500 types of fish, and over 10 types of whales and dolphins.

 Triggerfish City is a popular site in the South Atoll where you can have a nice, easy and relaxing dive.
 Your entry point will usually start on a sandy slope that leads to a massive bed of staghorn corals.
-As the name suggest, this reef in the southern atoll is known for the aggressive triggerfish.
-But do not worry, they are only aggressive when guarding their eggs and if you create enough space between their presence.
+As the name suggest, this reef in the southern atoll is known for the aggressive triggerfish, who are mainly aggressive when guarding their eggs so give them ample space.

-While Tubbataha reef seems to be the perfect dive site, there is one downside in this offshore reef: it is only accessible from March to June where the seas are calm while the rest of the months has a prevailing bad weather condition.
+While Tubbataha Reef seems to be the perfect dive site, there is one downside in this offshore reef: it is only accessible from March to June where the seas are calm while the rest of the months have unpredictable weather conditions.

 Another epitome of Philippine scuba diving sites is Coron in Busuanga, Northern Palawan where divers go here just to do one thing: to go wreck diving.
 You can explore not just one, not just two, not just three but a total of 12 shipwrecks!
-These wrecks all present a common story that has something to do with the Second World War.
+These wrecks all present a common story with World War II.
 It all started when the Japanese Imperial Navy with its fleet of military vessels and a convoy of supply ships were spotted in Coron Bay and were attacked by US warplanes with full maritime support coming from the US Navy.

 Newbie divers can explore the civilian oil tanker Okikawa Maru which is considered as the largest wreck in Coron.
 Measuring 168 m (551 ft) in length, it now rest in an upright position at 26 m (86 ft) deep.
 Newbies can explore the external perimeter of the well-preserved upper and main deck which is only 10 – 16 m (30 – 52 ft) deep.

-For experienced and advanced divers, the favorite wreck to explore is the refrigeration ship Irako Maru.
-Although it is pretty deep where its hull rest at 45 meters (148 feet) deep, the external perimeter of the upper and main decks are the perfect spot to explore with depths a 34 meters (112 feet).
-Please do not attempt to penetrate the internal structures of the wreck especially if you have no proper training and certification.
+For experienced and advanced divers, the best wreck to explore is the refrigeration ship Irako Maru.
+Although it is pretty deep with its hull resting at 45 meters (148 feet) deep, the external perimeter of the upper and main decks are the perfect spot to explore with depths a 34 meters (112 feet).
+(Penetrating the wreck is reserved for experienced wreck divers only.)